HamaJjigae/hushed/README.md

 # Hushed - A Secure, Private Chat System

 Hushed is a privacy-focused, terminal-based chat system that leverages blockchain technology and zero-knowledge proofs (zk-SNARKs) to authenticate users securely and privately.
-It uses Solana for minting unique NFTs representing each chat session, Kafka to store recent chat messages, and a groth16 zk-SNARK to validate user identity via a homogenous solution for checking the user credentials.
+It uses Solana for minting unique NFTs representing each chat session, Kafka to store recent chat messages, Arweave to store mature messages, and a groth16 zk-SNARK to validate user identity via a homogenous solution for checking the user credentials.

 ## Key Features